Data Ingestion Guide

 The dataset(s) selected will appear when clicking on the Data button, but also under the prompt window so users can easily identify the dataset(s) used with the prompt.

-The Live is not CUI compliant and can not be used with CUI labeled datasets.
+Warning: The Live feature is not CUI compliant and cannot be used with CUI labeled datasets.

 The inference/response generated by the GenAI model utilizes the dataset assigned to the prompt.

-Lastly, if you do not need to use a Ask Sage dataset, select None from the dropdown list.
+Tip: If you do not need to use an Ask Sage dataset, select None from the dropdown list.
 This will allow you to use the GenAI models without any dataset reference.
 This will also save inference tokens, as the model will not need to reference any dataset.

 How RAG Works